canndrew/netsim/docs/02_hello_world.md

 Note that netsim doesn't work with new Tokio after [Tokio reform](https://github.com/tokio-rs/tokio-rfcs/blob/master/text/0001-tokio-reform.md) yet.
-So we'll be using deprecated `tokio-core` crate for now.
+So we'll be using the deprecated `tokio-core` crate for now.

-Bring crates into scope in your `main.rs`:
+Bring the crates into scope in your `main.rs`:

 ```rust
 extern crate netsim;